pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * https://colab.research.google.com/

 ### 14.5.3.
 APIs
-* Use haystack and llamaindex to support your full agent workflow
+* Use haystack and llamaindex to support your full agent/RAG workflow

 ### 14.5.4.
 Basics
 * Precision: true positives out of all all positives TP/TP+FP (FP to zero).